JoKerDii/m6A-seq-analysis-protocol/docs/M3_Site_Detection_Host/IGV.md

 # Integrative Genomics Viewer (IGV)

 The Integrative Genomics Viewer (IGV) is a high-performance viewer that efficiently handles large heterogeneous data sets [1].
+We are going to use this tool to visualize aligned reads on genome and differential expressed sites.

 ## Visualization of Aligned Reads

-Upload BAM and its index (.bai) file to [IGV web application](https://igv.org/app/).
+Upload BAM and its index (.bai) file to [IGV web application](https://igv.org/app/) and zoom in to see the aligned reads.

 ![igv_app](../assets/images/M3/IGV.png)